Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 Vignette and man page examples should not use more than 3GB of memory since R cannot allocate more than this on 32-bit Windows.

+These requirement are the minimum for package acceptance and will still be subject to other guidelines below and a formal technical review by a Bioconductor team member.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>